salesforce-marketingcloud/sdk-flutter-plugin/iOS_swift.md

 This section will guide you through setting up and configuring the Notification Content Extension for use with the MobilePush iOS Extension SDK.
 - [Add a Content Extension Target](https://developer.salesforce.com/docs/marketing/mobilepush/guide/ios-extension-sdk-integration.html#add-a-content-extension-target)

-- Integrate the Extension SDK with Your Content Extension The process for integrating the MCExtensionSDK into your Content Extension mirrors the steps taken for your Service Extension.
-For detailed instructions, see [Integrate the Extension SDK with the Service Extension](https://git.soma.salesforce.com/abhinav-mathur/sdk-flutter-plugin/edit/W-18190235/iOS_objc.md#2-integrate-the-extension-sdk-with-the-service-extension).
+- Integrate the Extension SDK with Your Content Extension: The process for integrating the MCExtensionSDK into your Content Extension mirrors the steps taken for integration with your Service Extension.

 - [Inherit from SFMCNotificationViewController](https://developer.salesforce.com/docs/marketing/mobilepush/guide/ios-extension-sdk-integration.html#inherit-from-sfmcnotificationviewcontroller)